 Short, focused learning games and simulations

-Persistent systems that mirrored real-world financial behaviour
+Persistent systems that simulated real-world financial behaviour

 Each level delivered a complete learning loop while contributing to a broader understanding of money management.